-For the alignment of the receiver and transmitter unit, the pointing of both instruments is adjusted by using the 2-axes alignment units (Figure 32).
+For the alignment of the receiver and transmitter unit, the pointing of both instruments is adjusted by using the 2-axes alignment units (Figure 32: RPG-MWSC-160 alignment units allow adjustment of azimuth (A) and elevation (B) angle.).
 The alignment process includes two steps: At first, the alignment telescopes (Figure 33) help to catch the transmitted signal by adjusting the receiver and the transmitter by sight.